wisehuang/geodine-ai/README.md

 The application flows in two main paths:

 1. **Text Message Flow**:
    - User sends a text message
+   - The bot detects the language and translates if necessary
-  - The bot first uses OpenAI function calling to determine if the message is about finding a restaurant
+   - The bot uses OpenAI function calling to determine if the message is about finding a restaurant
    - If not, the bot replies that it can only help with restaurant recommendations
    - If yes, the app parses the request using either regex or OpenAI
    - If location is found, restaurants are searched and results displayed
    - If no location is found, the app asks the user to share their location

 2. **Location Message Flow**:
    - User shares their location via LINE
+   - The app stores the location in the database
    - The app searches for nearby restaurants
    - Results are displayed as an interactive carousel

 ## Future Improvements

 - Add user preference tracking
 - Implement reservation capabilities
-- Add multi-language support
 - Enhance the restaurant recommendation algorithm
+- Add support for restaurant reviews and ratings
+- Implement caching for frequently accessed data